mukatee/pypro/README.md

 - Python3.
 Tested with 3.4.
 - PSUtil.
 The Python package used to read the resource metrics.
 Should install as dependency, otherwise "pip3 install psutil".
 - Elascticsearch package.
 Should install as dependency, otherwise "pip3 install elasticsearch".
-- Mysql.connector. "pip3 install mysql-connector-python –allow-external mysql-connector-python" or possibly
+- Mysql.connector. "pip3 install mysql-connector-python --allow-external mysql-connector-python" or possibly
 "sudo pip3 install --allow-external mysql-connector-python mysql-connector-python".

 On a unix-based system you likely need to sudo yourself to install the dependencies, or this package itself (for pip3).